Aliases for CDKN2B Gene

 GeneCards Summary for CDKN2B Gene

 CDKN2B (Cyclin-Dependent Kinase Inhibitor 2B (P15, Inhibits CDK4)) is a Protein Coding gene.
-Diseases associated with CDKN2B include thyroid lymphoma and skin melanoma.
-Among its related pathways are Signaling by GPCR and Disease.
+Diseases associated with CDKN2B include scrotal carcinoma and multiple endocrine neoplasia 1.
+Among its related pathways are Signaling by GPCR and Pathways in cancer.
 GO annotations related to this gene include protein kinase binding and cyclin-dependent protein serine/threonine kinase inhibitor activity.
 An important paralog of this gene is CDKN2A.

 UniProtKB/Swiss-Prot for CDKN2B Gene

 Interacts strongly with CDK4 and CDK6.
 Potent inhibitor.
 Potential effector of TGF-beta induced cell cycle arrest